 Acorns provides support via phone, email, and even has its own Twitter account.
-Consider how affordable the subscription is, the support options are better than expected.
+Considering how affordable the subscription is, the support options are better than expected.

 There is no shortage of questions about Acorns, and we’ll answer them here.

 Is Acorns a Good Investment?

 Acorns is a good investment, though it also depends on your goals and how you use it.
 This app is a great way for beginner investors to test the waters of investing.
 After all, its round-ups can help people see the magic of compounding with small investments.

 That being said, investing your spare change with Acorns only goes so far.
 While you can invest manually with Acorns, more serious investors might prefer apps like Betterment or M1 Finance.